Nairolf138/GestMat/README.md

 forms to help stage managers organise their inventory.
 Equipments can now be filtered by name, type and location to quickly find the right items.

+Additional routes allow creating loan requests, accepting or refusing them and retrieving basic statistics.
+Email notifications can be sent if `SMTP_URL` is configured in the backend environment.

 ## Folders

 - `backend` – Express/MongoDB API